frenski/quizy-fillintheblank/README.md

 * numberId: String to change the class of the divs with the icons showing if the correct position of the item (in order to prevent any potential conflicts in your code).
 The default is d-number.
 * blockSize: The size of the answer divs and also the blank spaces.
 Change it if you have shorter or longer words than normal.
 Default is 100.
 * onFinishCall: A callback function.
 Will return object with three parameters: correct_answers, all_answers and time.
 You can add it when calling the plugin like this: onFinishCall: function(param){alert(param.correct_answers)}
+* onLoadCall: A callback function.
+Will trigger once all the quiz elements have been created and added to the DOM.
 * allowTouchDrag: A boolean parameter (true or false), which enables dragging on touch devices.
 By default is true

 ### License ###